BCDevOps/openshift-wiki/docs/OCP/StartingANewProject.md

 Once your request(s) are approved, the projects will be created and the requestor will be notified when provisioning is complete.

 NOTE: The names of OpenShift namespaces will be auto-generated at provisioning time, in the form of `<generated alphanumeric string>-<environment>`, we call them `project license plates`.

+**While you are waiting for the alignment meeting, please check out our new [OnBoarding Guide for BC Gov DevOps Platform](https://docs.google.com/presentation/d/1UcT0b2YTPki_o0et9ZCLKv8vF19eYakJQitU85TAeD4/edit?usp=sharing) to learn about the available services and the easier way to integrate with the Platform Community.**